microsoft/react-native-windows-samples/docs/IRedBoxHandler-api-windows.md

 void UpdateError(IRedBoxErrorInfo info)
 ```

 This method is called when updated information about an error has been resolved.
-For javascript errors, this is called if source map information was able to be resolved to provide a more useful callstack.
+For javascript errors, this is called if source map information was able to be resolved to provide a more useful call stack.

 ## Properties